microsoft/TypeScript-wiki/codebase/compiler/Codebase-Compiler-Binder.md

 Declarations introduce type information; containers form the scope where type information is relevant.
 Other nodes may narrow, so they also interact with control flow.

-The control flow graph is a directed acyclic graph; that means each relevant node points to its antecedents (parents).
+The control flow graph is a directed graph; that means each relevant node points to its antecedents (parents)&mdash;the nodes that come *before* it in control flow.
 Specifically, each node can have a `flowNode`; this flow node has a `kind` and one or more `antecedents`.
 As the binder walks the tree, `bindWorker` assigns the current flow node to specific nodes that can introduce type information.
 Specific nodes that affect control flow alter the current flow node, such as `bindWhileStatement`.

+Notably, loops make the graph cyclic: the pre-while `FlowLabel` points both to the flow node before the loop and also the flow node at the bottom of the loop.
+That's because nodes inside loops might introduce type information, and this information should affect the next iteration of the loop.

 Here's an example: